-An Itoh or intersectional hybrid peony is a manual cross between a herbaceous and a tree peony.
-They are hardy temperate climate plants and need a period of frost to induce flowering the next spring.
-They are easy plants, and real survivors.
-With the hints and tips provided we hope we help you to grow even healthier and stronger peonies next season.
+An Itoh or intersectional hybrid peony is a hand-made cross between a herbaceous and a tree peony.
+They are hardy in temperate climates and require a period of frost to induce flowering the following spring.
+They are easy plants and real survivors.
+We hope that the hints and tips given here will help you to grow healthier and stronger peonies next season.

 Soil

-Peonies prefer a neutral soil pH.
-Their roots are like carrots; a waterlogged soil does not do them any good.
-Peonies grow in most soil types.
-Additional garden compost worked into sandy and heavy clay soil improves the structure and allows for a better water management and nutrition base.
+Peonies prefer neutral soil pH.
+Their roots are similar to those of tree peonies and they will not thrive in waterlogged soil.
+Peonies will grow in most types of soil.
+Adding garden compost to sandy and heavy clay soils will improve the structure and provide a better water and nutrient base.

 Location

-A peony can grow to a very old age, 50 years is no exception.
-Therefore it is important that the right location is selected from the start.
-Always provide sufficient space, 80cm to 100cm or more for larger growing varieties.
-Do not plant peonies under trees or shrubs.
-Competing for light, air, moisture and nutrition with established trees and shrubs is a very exhausting business.
-Provide plenty of sunlight and as important airflow.
-To grow into a strong and healthy plant it will need approximately 6 hours of sun, however full sun has preference.
+A peony can live to a very old age, 50 years is no exception.
+It is therefore important to choose the right location from the start.
+Always give them plenty of space, 80cm to 100cm or more for larger varieties.
+Peonies should not be planted under trees or shrubs.
+Competing with established trees and shrubs for light, air, moisture and nutrients is a strenuous business.
+Provide plenty of sunlight and, just as importantly, airflow.
+To grow into a strong and healthy plant, it needs about 6 hours of sun, although full sun is preferred.

 SPRING: Remove spent flowers.

-SUMMER: Check regularly, especially the first year, if your plant has sufficient water during hot summer days.
-Water generously once or twice a week, instead of small quantities on a daily basis.
+SUMMER: If you planted in spring, check regularly, especially in the first year, that the plant has enough water during hot summer days.
+Water generously once or twice a week rather than small amounts every day.

-LATE AUTUMN: Cut of the top growth at 10cm before winter and remove it from your garden.
-It is possible that a few buds have formed already on the stems in autumn, however to get a nice and firm dome shaped bush it has preference to cut the stems back to 10cm above ground.
-The plant will sprout again from soil level in spring.
+LATE AUTUMN: Before winter, cut back the top growth to 10cm and remove it from the garden.
+It is possible that some buds may have formed on the stems in the autumn, but to get a nice, firm, dome-shaped bush it is better to cut the stems back to 10cm above the ground.
+The plant will re-sprout from the ground in the spring.

-Give your peony once a year a regular dose of slow release fertiliser.
+Give your peony a regular dose of slow-release fertiliser once a year.

 Staking

-Because of their tree peony parentage the stems of Itoh peonies are more ligneous than those of their herbaceous cousins, so Itoh peonies do not require any staking.
+Because of their tree peony ancestry, the stems of Itoh peonies are more lignified than those of their herbaceous cousins, so Itoh peonies do not need to be staked.

 Diseases

-Itoh peonies do not secrete the sticky substance herbaceous peonies produce around the flowerbuds and ants are therefor not attracted to the buds.
-Although ants are no pests.
+Itoh peonies do not secrete the sticky substance that herbaceous peonies produce around their flower buds, so ants are not attracted to them.
+Although ants are not pests.

 More

-In our Facebook page we try to address different peony-related issues.
+In our Facebook and Instagram page we try to address different peony-related issues.
 In doubt, please feel free to use the contact form to pop your question.

 Happy planting,